xrettle/WFGY/TensionUniverse/BlackHole/Q053_existence_of_one_way_functions.md

 1. `OneWayTensionHead`

    * Role: given an internal representation of a computational or cryptographic scenario, output an estimate of `Tension_OWF` and its components.
-   * Interface: input is a context embedding and a candidate family descriptor; output is a scalar tension estimate and a small vector of decomposed scores (forward ease, inversion hardness).
+   * Interface: input is a context embedding and a candidate family descriptor, output is a scalar tension estimate and a small vector of decomposed scores such as forward ease and inversion hardness.

 2. `HardnessProfileObserver`